pestrela/dj_kb/README.md

+UPDATE MARCH 2021: this page will be moved to <https://dj-kb.readthedocs.io/>

 # TL;DR version

 My biggest **Laptop** reasons are not having to manage USB sticks, and it has much more features than standalone.\